kc8rwr/ParametricGate/README.md

 I may also add an option to omit the vertical support and/or one of the diagonal supports for smaller gates.

+To keep our small dog from walking through I zip-tied fencing material to the gate.
+I am considering better options for attaching this which may or may not include more 3d printed pieces.

+I printed these in ABS and painted them to protect them from UV light.
+I would not recommend trying this in PLA in warm environments as it may go soft on a hot summer day.
+I have not tried PET-G, that may work as well.

 ![hinge](gate_attach.jpg)